cheungglenda/MDIA2109-Design-Project/README.md

 # Description

-An interactive mobile app that connects users during a traffic crisis who can provide necessities with users who are stuck in traffic crisis (ex. being stuck on a highway during a snowstorm) and are in need of items like food, water, insulin, etc.
+An interactive mobile app that connects users during a traffic crisis who can provide necessities with users who are stuck in traffic crisis (ex. being stuck on a highway during a snowstorm) and are in need of items like food, water, medicine etc.

 # Key Features

-Map that pins requests near you
-Form to fill out if you want to make a request (food/water/medication, supplies(baby, pads)) Earn rewards for helping others out (use rewards for discounts with community partners)
+- Form to fill out if you want to make a request (food, water, medication, etc)
+- Messaging function to connect users (requesters and gifters) together
+- Popular tips blog page provides safe driving tips for drivers
+- Quiz page that tests the user's knowledge of the popular tips articles

 # Tools/Technology